Ajaymamgain/metastore-ui-recommendations/README.md

 3. Check out the [dashboard design examples](dashboard-examples.md) for visual references and patterns
 4. Review the [design patterns](design-patterns.md) for component-specific suggestions
 5. Study the [section-specific recommendations](section-specific-recommendations.md) for targeted improvements to each area of the application
+6. Examine the [store section recommendations](store-section-recommendations.md) for detailed store management improvements
-6. Consider the recommendations in context of your development roadmap and prioritize accordingly
+7. Consider the recommendations in context of your development roadmap and prioritize accordingly

 ## Contact